Duet3D/wiki-content/How_to_guides/Wiring_your_Duet_3.md

 * **Duet 3 MB6HC**: used for the 4-wire motor outputs (Driver 0 to 5) and OUT1, OUT2 and OUT3
 * **Duet 3 Mini 5+**: used for OUT1 and OUT2

-You will need a suitable crimping tool for the crimp pins, for example Engineer PA21 (use the 2.2mm jaw opening to crimp the bare wire and the 2.5mm on to crimp the insulation).
+You will need a suitable crimping tool for the crimp pins, for example Engineer PA21.
+The PA21 is designed to handle the longer flanges of the VH crimps that grip the insulation.
+Use the 2.2mm jaw opening to crimp the bare wire and the 2.5mm on to crimp the insulation.
 Alternatively you can solder the wire to the crimp pin.

 ## Crimping low current connectors